DBeath/feedsearch/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/feedsearch.svg
     :target: https://pypi.python.org/pypi/feedsearch

-Feedsearch is a Python library for searching websites for RSS and JSON feeds.
+Feedsearch is a Python library for searching websites for RSS, Atom, and JSON feeds.

 It was originally based on
 `Feedfinder2 <https://github.com/dfm/feedfinder2>`_ written by